AKHughes1994/polkat/README.md

 ### What is this?

-This is a modified version of the MeerKAT semi-automated data processing routine [oxkat](https://github.com/IanHeywood/oxkat), enhanced to include full polarization calibration and Stokes I, Q, U, V imaging.
-We assume you are familiar with the oxkat workflow and its file system, and that data processing options are set by editing `oxkat/config.py`.
-This guide walks you through a standard use case, highlighting changes to `config.py` and new options.
+This repository contains a modified version of the MeerKAT semi-automated data processing routine [oxkat](https://github.com/IanHeywood/oxkat), enhanced to support full polarization calibration and Stokes I, Q, U, V imaging.
+It is assumed that you are already familiar with the oxkat workflow and file system, and that you configure data processing options by editing `oxkat/config.py`.
+This guide walks you through a standard use case, highlighting changes to `config.py` and introducing new options.

+This branch, `polkat_QC_selfcal`, is designed to closely mimic the main `oxkat` branch, with the primary change being the upgrade from Cubical to Quartical for self-calibration.
+Unlike the main `polkat` branch (which uses CASA for self-calibration and does not split out the target field), this version is a near one-to-one adaptation, but with additional features and the ability to handle full polarization observations.
+An added benefit is that this branch includes the capability to perform the 3GC peeling step.
 ---

 #### Before We Start